epfl-ada/ada-2024-project-l-ekip/README.md

 - **Data selection**: We identified relevant economic, demographic, and movie metadata to address research questions on global cinema trends.

-- **Data collection**: we downloaded datasets from Kaggle in .csv format, (inflation, population data) and we scrapped global and local box office revenues from "Box Office Mojo" and "The Numbers" to account for the high percentage of missing box office value in the movie metadata dataset.
+- **Data collection**: we downloaded datasets from Kaggle in .csv format, (inflation, population data) and we scrapped global and local box office revenues from "Box Office Mojo" and "The Numbers" to account for the high percentage of missing box office value in the CMU movie metadata dataset.

 - **Data preprocessing**: cleaning and merging datasets to create a unified data frame, standardizing columns, filling missing values, and removing irrelevant data.